dell/csm-docs/content/docs/replication/deployment/powerscale.md

 description: >
   Enabling Replication feature for CSI PowerScale
 ---
-## Enabling Replication In CSI PowerScale
+## Enabling Replication in CSI PowerScale

 For the Container Storage Modules (CSM) for Replication sidecar container to work properly it needs to be installed alongside CSI driver that supports replication `dell-csi-extensions` calls.